artemadams/atlas-search-mongoflix/README.md

 In the following dialog select **Shared** and click **Create**.
 The following screen will provide an interface to configure the cluster.

-If you choose a region other than Frankfurt you will need to update the endpoint in the app in `services/RealmService.js` to match the region.
+If you choose a region other than Frankfurt you will need to update the endpoint in the app in `.env.local` to match the region.

 Here are the settings for the cluster: